Tips for raising money safely

 Please make sure that the money you raise or collect is sent to Carers Trust as safely and quickly as possible.
 It’s a good idea to get two different people to count and check the money.
 If possible, send us a postal order or cheque for the amount raised, so that you don’t have to send cash in the post.

-All cheques and postal orders should be made payable to ‘Carers Trust’ and sent to us at the following address (please note, this is our new address as of 1 May 2019):
+All cheques and postal orders should be made payable to ‘Carers Trust’ and sent to us at the following address:

 Please include your name and address details and a brief description of where and how the money was raised.